A brief overview on the eFiling process for cases within the Housing Court Department.

 The Centers for Disease Control and Prevention moratorium on evictions is no longer in effect as of August 26, 2021 as the result of a United States Supreme Court opinion.
 Certain protections in non-payment eviction cases remain in effect in Massachusetts.
 See St. 2020, c.
 257, as amended by St. 2021, c.
 20. The Trial Court is in the process of updating the relevant information found on Mass.gov.
 Resources about eviction are available online.

 Please note that pursuant to Housing Court Standing Order 1-20, eFiling remains mandatory for all attorneys filing summary process and small claims actions in the Housing Court.
 While it is not mandatory for self-represented litigants to eFile in those cases, they are encouraged to do so.
 For all attorneys and self-represented litigants in the Housing Court, eFiling is permissible, and encouraged, in the civil case type.

-For more questions regarding changes to the Housing Court operations due to COVID-19 and the expiration of the eviction moratorium under Chapter 65 of the Acts of 2020, please refer to our Frequently Asked Questions.
-For further information, please contact the Clerk's Office of the appropriate division.
+For more information or questions regarding changes to the Housing Court operations due to COVID-19, please refer to the Housing Court’s page of Frequently Asked Questions, or contact the Clerk's Office of the appropriate division.

 Who can eFile with the Housing Court?

 Electronic filing can be done by anyone who has access to a computer and the internet.
 Individuals such as self-represented litigants and attorneys, businesses like legal aid services, state agencies, law firms, etc. Paper filing with the Housing Court will still be available, however effective January 27th, 2020, all attorneys are required to eFile (Summary Process and Small Claims Case Types) only.